dthompson-jti/safety-check-app-concept/docs/CSS-PRINCIPLES.md

 -   **Solution (The Contract):** Any container component that must use `overflow: hidden` **must also provide an internal "safe zone" of padding** to accommodate the focus rings of its children.
 -   **Implementation:** The standard safe zone is a `2px` padding (`var(--spacing-0p5)`).
 For example, our `Accordion` component's content area has this padding, guaranteeing that any form input placed inside can display its full `2px` outer focus ring without being clipped.

-**The Exception: Menu Items**
-Menu items (`.menu-item`) are the one justified exception to the outer focus ring rule.
-Because they are flush with the edges of a rounded-corner popover, an outer shadow would be clipped.
-Therefore, menu items use a robust **`inset 0 0 0 2px var(...)` box-shadow** for their keyboard focus state (`[data-highlighted]:focus-visible`).

 #### The Shared Menu System (`menu.css`)

 To enforce the "Single Source of Truth" principle for our UI, we use a shared, global stylesheet for all list-based selection components.
 This system guarantees that primitives from multiple Radix UI packages (`DropdownMenu`, `ContextMenu`, `Select`) and custom components are visually indistinguishable.
-This includes the **Sort By dropdown in the schedule header**, the **Room Selection dropdown in the Admin modals**, and the **App/Schedule Layout selectors in the Settings view**.

 It is built on two key patterns: